akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 * 'Use as data point name' - When you use the FLOW 2.0 app, each datapoint you create is given a name.
 The name is determined by questions that have this option set.
 If multiple questions have this option set, the answers to those questions are combined in a single name, separated by a dash ('-').
 In this way, you can give data points names that identify what you have surveyed, so they are easy to find back in the list of datapoints.
 * By default, device users cannot enter a positive or negative sign or decimal point for number question responses.
 You can choose to allow device users to enter numbers with signs and/or enter numbers with decimal points by ticking the boxes next to "Allow sign" and/or "Allow decimal point".
 * Require double entry of answer in device’ - This can be used to force the user to type the answer to the question twice, which can be used as data verification.
 This can be useful for items such as telephone numbers, email addresses, or identification numbers, which are easy to type wrong.
-* You can also set minumum and/or maximum values for the numbers that the device user can enter.
+* You can also set minimum and/or maximum values for the numbers that the device user can enter.
 This will prevent them from being able to submit responses outside the specified range.

 **Geolocation question settings**